vritti-garg/PasswordAnalyzer/README.md

 Sample interaction:

 ```
-Enter your name: Alex
+Enter your name: Priya
-Enter your nickname: Lex
+Enter your nickname: Paro
-Enter your parent’s name: John
+Enter your parent’s name: Siya
 Enter your year of birth: 2001
 ```